 - Mindsets: Ways of thinking.
 The ways in which you think about yourself, the world, and your role as a leader.
 Your core beliefs, values, motivators, and frames—the mental models—that guide your behaviors and interactions with people.
 An example of a useful mindset is wanting to perform well as a leader not because of an anxious fear of failure but rather because of a healthy commitment to excellence.

-- Practices: Ways of doing.
+- Practices: Ways of being.
 The daily, weekly, and monthly habit patterns you follow to be intentional and disciplined as a leader.
 The conscious habits which enable you to effectively balance and blend life and work.
-An example of a good practice is a half-hour, mid-day meeting with self that is protected for contemplation to help flow with the day’s situations, stay grounded, and stay focused on key priorities for desired impact.
+An example of a good practice is a half-hour, mid-day meeting with self that is protected for contemplation to help flow with the day’s situations, stay grounded, and stay focused on key priorities that matter most.

 - Abilities: Ways of working.
 The breadth and depth of knowledge and expertise you apply in doing work.
-The core strengths you leverage and the related technical and interpersonal skills that enable you to be effective, including the key competencies of critical thinking, problem solving, and decision making.
-An example of a useful ability is influencing the decision-making process that affects funding and resource allocation for the team(s) you lead.
+The core strengths you leverage and the related technical and interpersonal skills that enable you to be effective, including the key competencies of active listening, critical thinking, and decision making.
+An example of a useful ability is influencing the decision process that affects funding and resource allocation for the team(s) you lead.

 Helpful questions for getting started with a leadership paradigm include: What are some personal beliefs about myself and my potential as a leader?
 What are my strengths?
 What personal and professional traits have enabled my success?
 What traits might limit future success?
 What critical and constructive feedback have I received?
 What challenges do I face over the next few years?
 How will I get the help and support I need?

 Leadership is an ongoing growth process that begins with self-awareness and requires sincere honesty, humility, and curiosity.
-Your leadership paradigm will evolve with new experience, perspective, and capability.
+Your leadership paradigm will evolve with new experiences, perspectives, and capabilities.

 What is your leadership paradigm?